MorHananovitz/cursor_analytics/README.md

 - Data manipulation with pandas and polars
 - Data visualization with matplotlib, seaborn, and plotly
 - Exploratory data analysis with ydata-profiling and sweetviz
-- Machine learning with scikit-learn
-- Time series forecasting with Prophet
-- Database connectivity
-- SQL queries with DuckDB
+- SQL queries with various supported dbs
-- LLM integration with OpenAI and LangChain

-This notebook serves as both a tutorial and a template for your own data analysis projects.

 ## Database Connectivity